Phyllis Smith

 What are my special interests?

-Multi-cultural issues - Having lived in another country before, I have developed a strong interest in other cultures and the impact of cultural difference on people.
-My cosmopolitan experience also makes it easy for me to understand the negative thoughts and feelings of people living and working in the UK, e.g. issues with integration, identity and cultural barriers.
-I am also experienced in cross-cultural issues relating to second and third generations.
+Multicultural issues - Having lived in another country before, I have developed a strong interest in other cultures and the impact of cultural difference on people.
+My cosmopolitan experience also makes it easy for me to understand the difficult thoughts and feelings of people who have moved from a different country to the UK e.g. issues with integration, identity and cultural barriers.
+I am also experienced in exploring cultural issues relating to second and third generations.

 Health-related issues - I have an amateurish interest in medicine and a passion in helping patients who are going through procedures, diagnostics and treatments and the aftermaths of illnesses and are experiencing a mixture of feelings such as anger, shock, fear, health anxiety and depression due to a medical condition or illness.
 I have worked in various roles in Addenbrooke’s Hospital and have substantial experience working with clinical psychologists, consultants, nurses and patients.